 The Parish of Battle community, both in the immediate and foreseeable future, wish to create a safe and friendly environment where people want to live, work and play.
 This goal will be met through engagement with the local community and should directly reflect the community’s own views and aspirations.
 It will secure the future through the formulation of policies and objectives, which not only support sustainability, but also development that enhances and respects the unique historic nature of Battle.
 These strategies will pay particular attention to the ecological, agricultural, public enjoyment and intrinsic values of the Parish and its countryside.

 The Localism Act (2011) introduced several new rights and powers to allow local communities to shape new development, including the provision to prepare a “Neighbourhood Plan” for their area.
 A neighbourhood plan can set out policies for the location of houses, shops and offices, or to set design standards for new development.

-In “Parished areas” Neighbourhood Plans can only be undertaken by the relevant Town or Parish Council.
+In “Parished areas” such as ours Neighbourhood Plans can only be undertaken by the relevant Town or Parish Council.
 Elsewhere, they may be prepared by a duly constituted “Neighbourhood Forum”.